ellcrys/go.stub/readme.md

 ```

 #### Usage
 The stub offers a simple to use API.
-First you must first create a structure that implements the `Blockcode` interface.
+First, you must create a structure that implements the `Blockcode` interface.
 Here is a simple example of a Blockcode.

 ```go
 import . "github.com/ellcrys/go.stub"